Elana Aldrich, LMSW

 Elisa utilizes an individualized, strengths based approach and uses techniques from cognitive behavioral, solution focused, and person centered therapies.
 Elisa is available to provide assessments and therapy to clients of all ages with flexible appointment times.

-Jessica has her temporary License of Mental Health Counseling (TLMHC) and is a Nationally Certified Counselor (NCC).
-She is also a member of the Iowa Mental Health Counselors Association and American Counseling Association.
+Sarah is a Licensed Mental Health Counselor and a Nationally Certified Counselor.
+She is also a member of the American Counseling Association and the Iowa Mental Health Counselors Association.

 Ashley Riphagen, M.A., CRC, Temporary LMHC

 Ashley has her Temporary License in Mental Health Counseling (TLMHC) and is a Certified Rehabilitation Counselor (CRC).
 Ashley is also a member of the American Counseling Association (ACA).